pretix/pretix/doc/api/guides/custom_checkout.rst

 either enter ``https://example.org`` or ``https://example.org/order/``.

 The user will be redirected back to your page instead of pretix' order confirmation page after the payment, **regardless of whether it was successful or not**.
-Make sure you use our API to check if the payment actually worked!
+We will append an ``error=…`` query parameter with an error message, but you should not rely on that and instead make sure you use our API to check if the payment actually worked!
 Your final URL could look like this::

     https://test.pretix.eu/democon/3vjrh/order/NSLEZ/ujbrnsjzbq4dzhck/pay/123/?return_url=https%3A%2F%2Fexample.org%2Forder%2Freturn%3Ftx_id%3D1234